-The post offers the opportunity for those with excellent potential as clinical academics to progress Specialist Training (Clinical Genetics; Respiratory Medicine or Infectious Diseases) whilst further developing their academic skills, and undertaking high quality research or developing medical education expertise.
+The post offers the opportunity for those with excellent potential as clinical academics to progress Specialist Training (Respiratory Medicine; Infectious Diseases; Clinical Genetics) whilst further developing their academic skills, and undertaking high quality research or developing medical education expertise.
 The scheme is intended to develop the lecturer into an independent principal investigator or educator who is able to apply competitively for a senior academic position in the future.